rpcpool/tpu-traffic-classifier/README.md

  - `solana-gossip`: all ips visible in gossip
  - `solana-unstaked`: unstaked nodes visible in gossip
  - `solana-staked`: staked nodes visible in gossip
+ - `solana-min-staked`: nodes visible in gossip with >0.03% of stake
- - `solana-high-staked`: nodes visible in gossip with >1% of stake
+ - `solana-high-staked`: nodes visible in gossip with >0.3% of stake

 These sets will be kept up to date for as long as this software runs.
 On exit it will clean up the sets.